choria-io/website/docs/content/playbooks/data/index.md

 |ttl|How long a lock should be valid before expiring, this protects against stale locks if a playbook exits early|

 {{% notice tip %}}
-You can use templates when defining Data Sources so you can use inputs to vary hostnames, usernames etc
+You can use templates when defining Data Store so you can use inputs to vary hostnames, usernames etc
 {{% /notice %}}

 #### Memory Store